Juan Luis Guerra discography

-Juan Luis Guerra's fourth studio album, Ojala Que Llueva Cafe receive universal acclaim by the critics and is considered by many his most important work.
-The album sold over 2.5 millions of copies worldwide established himself as a superstar throughout Latin America and Europe.
+Juan Luis Guerra's fourth studio album, Ojalá Que Llueva Café receivef universal acclaim by critics and is considered by many to be his most important work.
+The album sold over 2.5 million copies worldwide & established him as a superstar throughout Latin America and Europe.
 It peaked at the Top 10 in Spain, Puerto Rico and Argentina and also at the top 10 of US Cashbox charts and Billboard Tropical Charts.
-In 1990, His follow album up, Bachata Rosa is Guerra most successful album, helping the lunch Bachata and Merengue to mainstrean and international audience.
-It remained at the number one for 24 weeks on US Billboard Tropical Charts and was the best selling tropical album of 1991 and breaking record sales and top the charts Mexico, Spain, Chile, Argentina, Portugal, Holland and Belgium.
+In 1990, His followup album, Bachata Rosa, is Guerra's most successful album, helping to launch Bachata and Merengue to mainstrean and international audiences.
+It remained at the number one for 24 weeks on US Billboard Tropical Charts and was the best selling tropical album of 1991 and breaking sales record and topping the charts Mexico, Spain, Chile, Argentina, Portugal, Holland and Belgium.
 Four of the singles released became top-ten hits on the Billboard Hot Latin Songs chart.
 It was certified platinum (Latin field) in the United States by the Recording Industry Association of America (RIAA), Gold in Brazil, 7 times Platinum in Spain and Gold in Netherlands.
-Eventually, it sold more than 5 millions of copies worldwide and is one of the Best Selling Latin Albums of All Time.
+Eventually, it sold more than 5 million copies worldwide and is one of the Best Selling Latin Albums of All Time.

-He later released he sixth studio album Areito in 1992, which containd his first number one single on Billboard Hot Latin Songs El Costo de la vida, receive limited commercial success in comparation of his last record.
+He later released he sixth studio album Areíto in 1992, which contained his first number one single on Billboard Hot Latin Songs El Costo de la vida, receive limited commercial success in comparation of his last record.
 However, it sold over two million copies worldwide, peaked at the number two in Spain and the top 10 of US Billboard Tropical and Latin Albums Charts.
 In the same way it was certified Gold in Argentina, Colombia and Mexico and Platinum in Spain and Venezuela.
-His next album Fogarate (1994) debuted at the top 20 Portugal and Netherlands and Top 10 in US Billboard Charts and Chile and Puerto Rico.
+His next album Fogaraté (1994) debuted at the top 20 Portugal and Netherlands and Top 10 in US Billboard Charts and Chile and Puerto Rico.
 Sales, however, were significantly less than the two previous studio albums.
 Juan Luis Guerra y 4:40 released a greatest hits album titled Grandes Éxitos Juan Luis Guerra y 440 in 1995, which was certified three time platinum in Spain.